 4. While it’s a bit more expensive than other ingredients, you don’t need much in each recipe.
 A little goes a long way.

 Last week I was about to make Molly’s coconut banana muffins again and remembered I had just picked up some pumpkin.
 So I swapped out the banana for pumpkin, made a few other tweaks, and the end result was a moist, light muffin with little specks of chocolate throughout.
 I ate 3 in one sitting.
 Terrible, I know.
 But gosh are they good.

 Pumpkin Muffins with Chocolate Chips (Grain Free, Paleo, Primal, Gluten Free)

 I prefer to make my own baking powder to ensure that it's grain-free.
 Here's the recipe: 1 part baking soda + 1 part cream of tartar + 2 parts arrowroot.
 I make the baking powder in large batches and store it in a glass jar.
 You can leave the chocolate out of the recipe and substitute pecans, walnuts, or even blueberries.

 For the Batter:

-1/4 cup plus 2 tablespoons organic whole cane sugar or sucanat (or 1/4 cup honey for Paleo/Primal)
+- 1/4 cup plus 2 tablespoons coconut sugar or maple sugar

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Deliciously Organic will receive a small commission.
 This helps cover some of the costs for this site.
 We appreciate your support!